int-e/haskell-src-exts-simple/README.md

   explicitly bidirectional pattern synonyms for literals.
 For ghc-7.8 compatibility, you should use the `*L` (`intL` etc.) functions for constructing `Literal` values.
+* Support for record pattern synonyms was added in ghc-8.0.
+Therefore, with ghc-7.10 and earlier, the constructor of the `Language.Haskell.Exts.Simple.Syntax.ImportDecl` type is exported as a plain constructor, and the selectors as functions.